mgienow/100DOC/log.md

 ##Day 65 3/13/2017##
 **Today's progress** Took yesterday as a Sabbath day of rest to spend focused time with family.
 Came back to coding today reinvigorated and ready to make real progress in Watch and Code.
 Took a bit of a crack at a codewars challenge.

+##Day 66 3/14/2017##
+**TOday's progress** Happy Pi Day!
+Also happy snow/ice storm day.
+WOrk today disrupted by weather and kids home from school.
+Did manage to solve yesterday's codewars challenge, see below, and sort out a mess I had made between github and file versions on two different computers. afraid that will be all until tomorrow though :(

+  link to the work: https://github.com/mgienow/Codewars-exercises/blob/master/the_shell_game.js